 6. Learn New Skills that Benefit Your Clients

 We have to look at every day as an opportunity to get better at our craft and to learn new skills.
 We can use those skills to attract new, higher paying clients and to provide more value to our existing relationships.

-If you’re new to freelance writing or you’re looking to up your game, consider Gina’s course.
+If you’re new to freelance writing or you’re looking to up your game, consider Gina’s program, The #FullyBookedVA System.
 Maybe you’d like to pick up some basic HTML knowledge over at Udemy or become HubSpot Certified.
 There are countless skills you can add to your toolbox which will help build your business.

 One thing I always try to do is keep existing clients informed.
 Tell them about any new skills I have acquired or services I have added to my repertoire.
 You never know when it might help to generate a new piece of business.

 I’m a firm believer in continual improvement – in every aspect of life, not just work.
 If you’re a freelance writer, the landscape is simply too competitive to rest on our laurels.

 I had a conversation with a client the other day who works in a very competitive industry and he usually has more work than he can handle.
 Here’s what he said to me:

 Show up, do what you promised to do, take pride in your work and treat people fairly.
 That alone will put you ahead of 80% of your competitors.”

 These are just seven of the ways that I try to bring value to my client relationships in order to have them begging for more.
 As you’re taking on new clients (or revising your work relationship with current ones), remember to be the solution, not the problem.

 Deliver on the value you promised and try to go above and beyond from time-to-time.
 Always be thinking and consider what other services you can offer your writing clients while being reliable and delivering work on time.
 Continuing learning new skills to bring into your client relationships and strive for continuous improvement overall.
 Doing all of these, how can you fail?